CCTC-team/embellish_fields/README.md

 We use a custom Docker instance, **CCTC_REDCap_Docker**, instead of `redcap_docker`.
 This instance mirrors our Live environment by using the same versions of **MariaDB** and **PHP**.

 All automated test scripts are located in the `automated_tests` directory.
-These scripts can also be used by users to manually test the external module.
+These scripts can also be used to manually test the external module.
 The directory contains:
 - Custom step definitions created by our team
 - Fixture files
 - User Requirement Specification (URS) documents